InnaIazovskaia/journal-app/README.md

 # journal-app
- Journal App is a journal application where the users can pen down their thoughts and feelings
+ Journal App is a journal application where the users can pen down their notes